techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Week 2/CronJobs.md

 I got a 'bad hour' error and then didn't change anything and tried running it again and then got a 'bad minute error'.
 I'm not sure what this means but I'm curious as to why the error message changed while nothing else did.
 Or did I do something without realising it?

 I was utterly delighted when I found the problem with my datetime cronjob was (as usual)my error in moving the file without updating the script to reflect the new location that the datetime should be written to.
 So it created a new file in my home directory and was updating there all along.
+This was a really good learning opportunity for me as it clarified my understanding of the relationship between the scrip, cronjob, directories and files.

+It was also very satisfying to finally be able to run the disk space cronjob succesfully once I identified the permission issues.
+I assumed if I could write to a file I could then read it but of course this is not correct.
+This lesson will hopefully prevent similar time wasters in the future and gives me another tool in my (fledgling) Linux troubleshooting skills.